Indian navy intercepts Somali pirates on cargo ship Ruen | Law-Order

 Indian navy intercepts Somali pirates on cargo ship Ruen

+Until the Ruen was seized, there head been no successful hijacking of a merchant ship by Somali pirates since 2017.
+At least 17 incidents of hijacking, attempted hijacking or suspicious approaches have been recorded by the Indian navy since December, Indian officials have said.

-An Indian navy warship has intercepted the hijacked Ruen cargo ship and demanded the Somali pirates on board surrender, a navy spokesperson said on Saturday.
+An Indian navy warship has intercepted the hijacked the cargo ship Ruen and demanded the Somali pirates on board surrender, a navy spokesperson said on Saturday.

-Somali pirates who seized the Ruen in December may have used it in the takeover of a Bangladesh-flagged cargo ship off the coast of Somalia this week, the European Union naval force said on Thursday.
+Somali pirates who seized the vessel in December may have used it in the takeover of a Bangladesh-flagged cargo ship off the coast of Somalia this week, the European Union naval force said on Thursday.
+Until the Ruen was seized, there head been no successful hijacking of a merchant ship by Somali pirates since 2017.

+At least 17 incidents of hijacking, attempted hijacking or suspicious approaches have been recorded by the Indian navy since December, Indian officials have said.
+India deployed at least a dozen warships east of the Red Sea in January to provide security against pirates and has investigated more than 250 vessels.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)